Bug report #6451

 I remember that we talked about it in Essen and it was like you described.
 I tried again now and I have got 4 records in the table but 1xA and 3xB instead of 2xA and 2xB.
 It seems that it changed with new vector iterators but it is still buggy.

-#4 Updated by Radim Blazek about 8 years ago
+#4 Updated by Radim Blazek over 8 years ago

 The problem was that QgsGrassFeatureIterator was using GRASS geometry id as QGIS feature id, but GRASS geometry may be connected with multiple database records through multiple categories.
 I have changed it to use